TUV SUD UK GROUP

 As a service provider, our supply chains are primarily related to the procurement of support services and materials to deliver our specialist technical services.
 We expect our suppliers to adhere to our standard procurement terms and conditions which ensure that our supply chains are contractually obligated to comply with the Modern Slavery Act 2015.
 We continue to engage with our suppliers regularly to collaboratively ensure compliance.

-The TÜV SÜD Code of Ethics describes the values and principles which employees and suppliers are expected to uphold.
-All employees receive training on the Code of Ethics and a refresher programme is being implemented at the start of 2018 in the UK.
+TÜV SÜD’s Code of Ethics describes the values and principles which employees and suppliers are expected to uphold.
+All employees receive training on the Code of Ethics and a refresher programme was implemented in 2018.
 This is complemented by a robust Compliance organisational structure with representation at Local, Regional and Global level, culminating in an independent Ombudsman to whom ethics breaches may be reported.
 These ethics are addressed in greater detail through specific local HR policies.
 For example, our commitment to the prevention and eradication of Modern Slavery is manifest in our Public Interest Disclosures Policy statement.

 Our recruitment practices ensure, through comprehensive identity checks, that individuals are free to work in the UK.
 All workers benefit from working conditions and terms and conditions of employment that meet or exceed all applicable UK, EU and other legislation on areas including working hours, holiday, pay and equality.
 All offers of work made by TUV SUD (UK) Limited are accepted on an entirely voluntary basis.